hmlongco/Resolver/README.md

 class BasicInjectedViewController: UIViewController {
     @Injected var service: XYZService
     @LazyInjected var service2: XYZLazyService
-}
+    @WeakLazyInjected var service3: XYZAnotherLazyService }
 ```
 Just add the Injected keyword and your dependencies will be resolved automatically.
 See the [Annotation](./Documentation/Annotation.md) documentation for more on this and other strategies.

 ## Features

-Resolver is implemented in just over 300 lines of actual code, but it packs a ton of features into those 300 lines.
+Resolver is implemented in just over 700 lines of actual code in a single file, but it packs a ton of features into those 700 lines.

 * [Automatic Type Inference](./Documentation/Types.md)
 * [Scopes: Application, Cached, Graph, Shared, and Unique](./Documentation/Scopes.md)